Skip to Main Content

 of consumers want to resolve as many issues as possible on their own. – Zendesk

-Main Function #3: Agent Assist
+Function 3: Agent Assist

 Using Google CCAI means you get a whole lot of data at your fingertips.
 High-level analysis can show you where the latest trends have popped up with customers’ questions, and you can scan any time frame to see if adjustments should be made to your self-service menu, or even added as part of agent training to better address customer needs during certain times of the year, or peak seasons in your industry.